-This programme benefits from the business management focus of Surrey Business School and the health care expertise of the Department of Health Care Management and Policy, providing a thorough grounding both in basic managerial disciplines and particular aspects of health care management.
+This programme benefits from the business management focus of Surrey Business School and the health care expertise of the Health Care Management and Policy Centre, providing a grounding in managerial disciplines and health care management.

-This programme provides a high-quality, vocational education that is intellectually rigorous and up-to-date, as well as relevant to the needs of existing and future managers, executives and clinicians in the healthcare sector.
+Our MSc in Health Care Management provides you with a high-quality, vocational education that is intellectually rigorous and up-to-date, as well as relevant to the needs of existing and future managers, executives and clinicians in the health care sector.

-This programme comprises a research-based dissertation and eight taught modules:
+This programme comprises a research-based dissertation and eight compulsory modules.

 This module provides the foundations for understanding, analysing and interpreting financial information, and enables you to apply accounting principles and financial theory across management disciplines and organisations.